nlimbu07/code-quiz/README.md

 - THEN the game is over
 - WHEN the game is over
 - THEN I can save my initials and score

-## Contribution

-Made with ❤️ by Niraj Limbu